 This is a very important part of a Settlement Agreement, governing who you can tell about your employment termination, or what you are able to tell future employers about your reasons for leaving.
 The confidentiality restrictions will also specify very limited third parties who can be told about the Settlement Agreement (e.g. your partner/immediate family and your professional adviser).

 If the employment relationship is ending in a less than amicable manner, both parties may be concerned about what the other will say to third parties, especially on social media!
 It is quite common for reciprocal non-derogatory clauses to be set out: these prevent each party from saying negative things about the other in future.

 How we can help with your Settlement Agreement

-Our employment law specialists have extensive experience of drafting, reviewing, advising on and helping individuals with Settlement Agreements.
+Our employment law specialists have extensive experience in drafting, reviewing, advising on and helping individuals with Settlement Agreements.
 Using their knowledge and experience, they will check that the terms of the Agreement and amount being offered are fair, and if required negotiate with your employer to reach more favourable settlement terms for you.
-If executing a Settlement Agreement is not in your best interests, they will advise you of your other options, including asking ACAS to conciliate, and taking the dispute to an Employment Tribunal.
+If executing a Settlement Agreement is not in your best interests, they will advise you of your other options, including asking ACAS to conciliate and taking the dispute to an Employment Tribunal.

 How much will it cost?

 Your employer will usually pay a contribution towards the cost of a solicitor giving you advice on your Settlement Agreement up to an agreed amount (“the employer’s legal fees contribution”).
 Our charges will depend on the complexity of the Agreement and if there are any issues that we feel need clarification or further negotiation.